Visheon/ReviveApp/README.md

 ### Daily Goals
 - View current calorie and macro targets at a glance
-- Manually edit the daily calorie goal — macro gram targets automatically recalculate from the saved percentage split
+- Manually edit the daily calorie goal.
+Macro gram targets automatically recalculate from the saved percentage split
 - Adjust the protein/fat/carb split with sliders that snap to 5% increments and must total 100%

 ![Daily Goals](revive-screenshots/Goals.png)